MIPT-ILab/mipt-mips/docs/index.md

 MIPT-MIPS is a supporting project to MIPT lectures on Computer Architecture.

-Lectures are delivered every Friday at 18:30 in **304 RT building** of MIPT.
+Lectures are delivered every Saturday at 18:30 in **108 RT building** of MIPT.

 ### Term 1: CS Basics and Components